 F9 Place

-Equal to: E53 Place
+Equal to: E53 Place [revise this scope note, so that LRM-E10 Place = E53.
+In the previous practice, classes were created in FRBRoo for all the major FR classes, even when equal to a CRMbase class.
+Propose to stop this practice, and thus deprecated F9 Place, now exactly equal to E53.
+In consequence also deprecate F10 Person as it is equal to E21.
+Also do not create an FRBRoo class for Time-span.
+Review that the examples retained in CRMbase are adequate, or determine whether the additional examples should only be in the FRBRoo document, in the referred to CRM classes, having extra examples.]

 Scope note: This class comprises extents in space, in particular on the surface of the Earth, in the pure sense of physics: independent from temporal phenomena and matter.
 The instances of E53 Place are usually determined by reference to the position of immobile objects such as buildings, cities, mountains, rivers, or dedicated geodetic marks.
 A Place can be determined by combining a frame of reference and a location with respect to this frame.
 It may be identified by one or more instances of E44 Place Appellation.